A FEW WORDS ABOUT DOUG . . .

 The Fall 2013 issue of the "Partners in Mission" Holy Names sisters' magazine featured a two-page pictorial and article highlighting all the events I talked about above that took place over a late Summer weekend.
 Celebrating the sisters' arrival to Spokane and the Inland NW, a large loyal group of Alumni came from near and far to attend.

-As i shared above, I reworked this fine art from the original painting completed earlier to complement the event honoring the sisters' arrival to the Inland NW 125 years ago.
+As I shared above, I reworked this fine art from the original completed earlier to complement this event honoring the sisters' arrival to the Inland NW 125 years prior to this celebration.
 In addition to the school, the art pictured students, graduating Seniors, and educators on the lawn in front with a streamer above enscribed with our old school song, "O, Holy Names, we sing thy praises . . ."

 All five donated images were displayed throughout the weekend celebration.
-In addtion, the art that both Jeannie and I donated to the live auction did very well and brought in much needed funds for both the Holy Names Music School (the last vestage of the sisters' presence on the once Fort Wright College campus) as well as funding for ongoing care for the retired sisters.
+In addtion, the art that both Jeannie and I donated to the live auction did very well and brought in much needed funds for both the Holy Names Music School (last vestage of the sisters' presence on what was once Fort Wright College campus) as well as funding for ongoing care of the retired sisters.

-2013 ~ REDMOND REPORTER NEWSPAPER II (Second Redmond Reporter News Clipping)
+2013 REDMOND REPORTER NEWSPAPER II (2nd Redmond Reporter News Feature)

-THE "MEETING AT THE MARKET" ARTICLE ~ As note above, my Americana painting, "Meeting at The Market" took first place in the Redmond Saturday Market fine art competition.
+THE "MEETING AT THE MARKET" ARTICLE As note above, my painting ,"MEETING AT THE MARKET" took first place in the Redmond Saturday Market fine art competition.
 This colorful work (left) featured a border of fresh fruit, vegetables and flowers with arts & crafts vendors and shoppers.

 After winning the competiion, the market's board of directors invited me to design the promotional poster for the market's milestone 35th season.
 Hundreds of these were hung in Eastside King County communities like Bellevue, Kirkland, Medina, Sammamish, Woodvine, Issaquah and more.
 35 Years was a big deal!